-- 58. On November 29, 2011, the United States Environmental Protection Agency (USEPA) informed GWA that its primary treatment permits for the Hagatna and Northern District Wastewater Treatment Plants had been denied and that GWA would be required to upgrade the plants to secondary treatment.
+- 56. On November 29, 2011, the United States Environmental Protection Agency (USEPA) informed GWA that its primary treatment permits for the Hagatna and Northern District Wastewater Treatment Plants had been denied and that GWA would be required to upgrade the plants to secondary treatment.
 The upgrades have been estimated to cost approximately \$300 million.
-GWA intends to negotiate with the USEPA on the timelines for upgrading the plants, which may be deferring the upgrades for approximately 20 to 30 years. - 59.
-No events have occurred after September 30, 2018, but before March 27, 2019, the date the financial statements were available to be issued that require consideration as adjustments to, or disclosures in the financial statements. - 60.
-Regarding required supplementary information: - a.
+GWA intends to negotiate with the USEPA on the timelines for upgrading the plants, which may be deferring the upgrades for approximately 20 to 30 years.
+GWA is currently constructing upgrades to the Northern District Wastewater Treatment Plant which will bring the plant into compliance with secondary treatment requirements in 2021.
+GWA is also currently negotiating with the USEPA on the timelines for upgrading the Hagatna plant, which may be deferring the upgrades for approximately 20 to 30 years. - 57.
+On March 11, 2020, the World Health Organization declared the novel strain of coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide.
+On March 13, 2020, President Donald J. Trump declared a national emergency within the United States.
+In response to the national emergency declared by the U.S. President, on March 14, 2020, Governor Lourdes A. Leon Guerrero issued Executive Order 2020-03 declaring a state of emergency in response to COVID-19.
+Further, Executive Order 2020-04 ordered the closure of all non-essential Government of Guam offices, prohibited large gatherings, and restricted entry into Guam from countries with confirmed COVID-19 cases.
+As a result, schools and non-essential government agencies and businesses have closed.
+GWA has closed its offices to the public and has required all non-essential employees to work from home.
+While the disruption is currently expected to be temporary, there is uncertainty around the duration.
+Therefore, while GWA expects this matter to negatively impact our business, results of operations, and financial position, the GWA is of the opinion that the related financial impact cannot be reasonably estimated at this time. - 58.
+Other than matters that have already been disclosed in the financial statements for year ending September 30, 2019, no additional events have occurred after September 30, 2019, but before May 14, 2020, the date the financial statements were available to be issued that require consideration as adjustments to, or disclosures in the financial statements.

+59. Regarding required supplementary information:

+- a.
 We confirm that we are responsible for the required supplementary information. - b.
 The required supplementary information is measured and presented in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - c.
 The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period.

-61. Regarding supplementary information:
+60. Regarding supplementary information: